alexxandra-u/transcribation/README.md

 # transcribation
-mini-project for video transcribation and diarization using open-sourse networks
+Mini-project for video transcribation and diarization using open-sourse networks